Ephemeral persistence features and the stability of filtered chain complexes: Computation of the Pullback Bottleneck Distance

 \section{Computation of the Pullback Bottleneck Distance}

-To have a more concrete understanding of the pullback bottleneck distance, in \textsection \ref{sec:pb barcode} we study verbose barcodes under pullbacks, by working out the relation between the verbose barcode of a finite metric space $(X,d_X)$ and the verbose barcode of a pullback space $(Z,\phi_X^*d_X)$ induced by a surjective map $\phi_X:Z\twoheadrightarrow X.$ In particular, in \textsection \ref{sec:pb barcode} we prove Proposition \ref{prop:pullback-barcode}.
+In Section \ref{sec:pb barcode} we study verbose barcodes under pullbacks, by working out the relation between the verbose barcode of a finite metric space $(X,d_X)$ and the verbose barcode of a pullback space $(Z,\phi_X^*d_X)$ induced by a surjective map $\phi_X:Z\twoheadrightarrow X.$ In Section \ref{subsec:computation}, we discuss the computability of pullback distances and, in particular, pullback bottleneck distances.

-In \textsection \ref{sec:compute hatdb}, we prove Proposition \ref{prop:hatdb degree 0} and give a precise formula for computing the pullback bottleneck distance for degree-0, which imposes the strategy of matching bars in concise barcodes only to other bars or to the origin $(0,0)$ unlike in the case of the standard bottleneck distance when bars are allowed to be matched to any point on the diagonal.